lmc2179/lmc2179.github.io/drafts/pdp.md

 from statsmodels.graphics.regressionplots import plot_partregress
 ```

+We load the data from sklearn:

 ```python
 boston_data = load_boston()
 X = pd.DataFrame(boston_data['data'], columns=boston_data['feature_names'])
 y = boston_data['target']
 ```

+If we knew the true relationship between all the `X` variables and the `y` variable, we could answer our questions above.
+Of course, we don't know the true relationship, so we'll attempt to infer it (as best we can) from the data we've collected.
+That is, we'll build a model that relates neighborhood attributes (`X`) to home price (`y`) and try to answer our question with that model.

+Let's look at a few candidate models, a Linear Regression and a Random Forest:

 ```python
 mse_linear_model = -cross_val_score(LinearRegression(), X, y, cv=100, scoring='neg_root_mean_squared_error')